mighty-gerbils/gerbil/doc/reference/std/errors.md

 `call-with-getopt`, and any function that indirectly uses them, will exit if an error is caught, rather than pass on the error and return to the REPL (or let a more fundamental function exit).

+If `dump-stack-trace?` is true, then the exception will be reprinted a second time with `dump-stack-trace?` bound to false, so that the text of the exception should be printed a second time after the stack dump.

 ### call-with-exit-on-error
 ```scheme